Grokzen/pykwalify/docs/Validation Rules.md

 ## matching-rule

-Only applies to *map*.
+Only applies to [mapping](#mapping).
 This enables more finegrained control over how the matching rule should behave when validation regex keys inside mappings.

 Currently supported constraint settings are:
  - `any` One or more of the regex must match.